AY2425S2-CS2113-F11-1/tp/docs/team/b1inmeister.md

 # Lee Ming Kai Joshua - Project Portfolio Page

 ## Overview of Project: Busyness Manager
-Busyness Manager is a CLI inventory management application designed to help businesses maintain their inventory of products.
-The application is written in Java, with around 2.5kLoC.
+Busyness Manager is a CLI-based inventory management application designed to help businesses track inventory, manage sales, and compute revenue.
+The project is written in Java (~2.5kLoC) and incorporates authentication, secure data handling, and structured command processing.

 ### Summary of Contributions